uMatrix-Rules/uMatrix-Rules.github.io/index.md

 ## Gnar gada! - USAGE

 1. First, choose a rule level you would prefer, [domain](https://github.com/uMatrix-Rules/uMatrix-Rules-Domain) or [site](https://github.com/uMatrix-Rules/uMatrix-Rules-Site).
 It is recommended to choose the latter.
-Save the `rules.txt` into any local directory, or directly open it in your browser & copy all contents
 2. open your uMatrix dashboard
-3. navigate to `My rules` tab
+3. navigate to `Assets` tab
-4. import the rules:
+4. import the rules via ticking the `Import` box and paste the URL.
-   - click `Import from file...` and pick the file you just downloaded or;
-   - click `Edit` and paste them from clipboard
-5. edit as your like and/or click `Save`, and then `Commit`

 ## Shubbanuffa - BEFORE USING